-A technique in geometry (especially algebraic and differential, and by extension to study of pseudo-differential operators) for resolution of singularities.
+A technique in geometry (especially algebraic and differential, and, by extension, the study of pseudo-differential operators) for resolution of singularities.
 Not to be confused with the formation of singularities in solutions of ordinary or partial differential equations.

 1